 Ms. Straughan joined Oregon Ballet Theatre as a Principal Dancer for the 2016/2017 season under the direction of Kevin Irving while also performing additionally with Ballet West as a Guest First Soloist.
 Highlights from her first principal season with OBT included the world premiere of resident choreographer Fonte's Giants Before Us, Duato's El Naranjo and the dual role of Odette/Odile in Swan Lake.

-Ms. Straughan has recently returned to the stage in Fokine's Dying Swan and Kylián's Falling Angels following the birth of her daughter in January 2018.
+Ms. Straughan returned to the stage in Fokine's Dying Swan and Kylián's Falling Angels following the birth of her daughter in January 2018.

 Lead Couple Jacqueline Straughan and Christopher Sellars tag team with a devil-may-care showmanship...where Straughan's has the lithe folding and unfolding that plays up her magnificent extension."
 Desert News 2013